phauer/hugo-theme-casper/README.md

 - remove "authorlocation" and "authorwebsite"
 - `google-maps` shortcode and styling.
 - clean up document outline (`hn` tags only for content)
+- featured image for each post on index page
 - to be continued...